 I grew up in a family and church that emphasized tithing.
 When I first started getting an allowance as a grade-schooler, I was expected to tithe it.
 I think mostly to learn good habits rather than because my church really needed the 3.5 cents a week.
 And in most of my adult life I have been a part of churches that at least encouraged tithing.
 But is tithing something that Christians should be expected to do?

 Tithing in the Old Testament

-Leviticus 27:30-33 contains the initial instruction in regards to tithing.
+Leviticus 27:30-33 contains the initial instruction in regard to tithing.
 Other passages affirm the practice and its requirement.
-Leviticus calls on the people to give one tenth of everything that they harvest from the land, as well as 1 out of ten of the animals in their herds or flocks.
+Leviticus calls on the people to give one-tenth of everything that they harvest from the land, as well as 1 out of ten of the animals in their herds or flocks.
 That tithe, or 10%, belongs to God.

 But it also served a much more practical purpose.
 There was a tabernacle, and later temple, that needed maintenance.
 There were daily, monthly, and annual animal and grain sacrifices that needed to be made.
 And there was a whole tribe, the Levites and Priests, that were serving in the religious life of the community.
 And they were not given an inheritance of land in Israel.
 They were supported by the tithes of the people.
 Without the tithes, there could be no people dedicated to the religious practice mandated by God.